5l1v3r1/pragmash/COMMANDS.md

 This returns the greatest integer which is less than or equal to a floating-point number.

+### cos

+This computes the cosine of an angle in radians.

 ### floor

 This returns the lowest integer which is greater than or equal to a floating-point number.

+### pi

+This takes no arguments and returns the value of pi.

 ### rand